Talk: Planetary Boundaries — Are we crossing the line?

 Bruce Phillips is the Science Communicator for the Planetary Boundaries Science Lab at the Potsdam Institute for Climate Impacts Research (PIK Potsdam).
 Bruce has 20 years’ experience in science and environmental communication and has worked in Africa, Asia, Europe and Central America.

-He presented research at COP24 on climate solutions education, working alongside media organisations in fact checking, pushing back against disinformation on social media and enjoys making films that highlight our amazing planet and the people on it.
+He presented research at COP24 on climate solutions education, working alongside media organisations in fact-checking and pushing back against disinformation on social media, and enjoys making films that highlight our amazing planet and the people on it.

 Bruce grew up in Sussex in what is now the South Downs National Park, and it is still his favourite place.